 -

-Avoid ordering soda with meals; it’s uncommon and may be met with raised eyebrows.
+Avoid ordering soda with meals; its uncommon and may be met with raised eyebrows.

 -